Case Study – Legal Analysis on Passport Issuance for Individuals with Criminal Records

 - The Allahabad High Court quashed the rejection order and directed the trial court to issue an NOC for passport renewal.

-- The court held that passport authorities cannot deny renewal arbitrarily and must honor valid court orders.
+- The court held that passport authorities cannot deny renewal arbitrarily and must honour valid court orders.

 - The Passport Authority was directed to process the renewal application after the petitioner secured trial court approval.

-The court ruled that passport renewal cannot be denied solely due to a pending criminal case.
+The court ruled that a passport renewal cannot be denied solely because of a pending criminal case.
 Key observations:

-- A valid NOC from the trial court must be honored by passport authorities.
+- A valid NOC from the trial court must be honoured by passport authorities.

 - Passports should be issued for the standard 10-year period, unless restrictions are imposed by the court.